aurelia/site-generator/lib/app/docs/api/router/index.md

 #### Properties

-* `completed:boolean` - No description available.
+* `completed: boolean` - No description available.
-* `instruction:NavigationInstruction` - No description available.
+* `instruction: NavigationInstruction` - No description available.
-* `output:any` - No description available.
+* `output: any` - No description available.
-* `status:string` - No description available.
+* `status: string` - No description available.

 #### Methods